 Step 4: Bake the crust at 350F for 10-12 minutes or until light golden brown.
 Remove the gluten-free cheesecake crust from the oven.
 Reduce the oven temperature to 325F.

 Step 5: While the cheesecake crust is baking, combine the room temperature cream cheese and brown sugar in the bowl of your mixer and mix until light and fluffy (around 2 minutes).
-Turn off the mixer, scrape down the sides with a flexible spatula.
+Turn off the mixer, and scrape down the sides with a flexible spatula.
 Make sure there are no large lumps of cream cheese batter.
 Add the salted caramel sauce, sour cream, and vanilla extract and mix to combine at medium speed.
 Beat in the eggs and the egg yolk one at a time, just until combined; do not overmix once you’ve added the eggs.
 Turn off your mixer and with a flexible spatula fold everything together (this is to make sure everything has been incorporated fully)

 Step 6: Pour the salted caramel cheesecake filling on top of the crust and smooth out evenly with the back of a spoon or a small offset knife.
 Tap the pan against your kitchen counter a few times to remove any air bubbles.